KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_EN.md

      ‐‐dump-signatures=SIGNATURE_HANDLER
      -S SIGNATURE_HANDLER

-Note
+> Note
-Two common values for SIGNATURE_HANDLER are "none" and "printdiff", which dump only the signature or compare the dumped signature with the cached one, respectively.
+> Two common values for SIGNATURE_HANDLER are "none" and "printdiff", which dump only the signature or compare the dumped signature with the cached one, respectively.

 Using BitBake with either of these options causes BitBake to dump out sigdata files in the stamps directory for every task it would have executed instead of building the specified target package.

 ### 3.30.6.
-Viewing Metadata Used to Create the Input Signature of a Shared State Task¶
+Viewing Metadata Used to Create the Input Signature of a Shared State Task
 Seeing what metadata went into creating the input signature of a shared state (sstate) task can be a useful debugging aid.
 This information is available in signature information (siginfo) files in SSTATE_DIR.
 For information on how to view and interpret information in siginfo files, see the "Viewing Task Variable Dependencies" section.

 For conceptual information on shared state, see the "Shared State" section in the Yocto Project Overview and Concepts Manual.

 ### 3.30.7.
-Invalidating Shared State to Force a Task to Run¶
+Invalidating Shared State to Force a Task to Run
 The OpenEmbedded build system uses checksums and shared state cache to avoid unnecessarily rebuilding tasks.
 Collectively, this scheme is known as "shared state code."

 As with all schemes, this one has some drawbacks.
 It is possible that you could make implicit changes to your code that the checksum calculations do not take into account.
 These implicit changes affect a task's output but do not trigger the shared state code into rebuilding a recipe.
 Consider an example during which a tool changes its output.
 Assume that the output of rpmdeps changes.
 The result of the change should be that all the package and package_write_rpm shared state cache items become invalid.
 However, because the change to the output is external to the code and therefore implicit, the associated shared state cache items do not become invalidated.
 In this case, the build process uses the cached items rather than running the task again.
 Obviously, these types of implicit changes can cause problems.